jyuhuan/collection-ts/README.md

 Check out what has been implemented so far in the [test directory](src/test/).
 See roadmap [here]().

 A library of lazy, efficient, generic collections for TypeScript.

-Inspired by [Poly-collection](https://github.com/ctongfei/poly-collection).
+Collection.ts is inspired by [Poly-collection](https://github.com/ctongfei/poly-collection).

 ## Features